emilyjspencer/Notes/React/reactnotes.md

 **How was this achieved?**

-* The event listener - onChange was used. (onChange is fired whenever the input value changes)
+* The event handler - onChange was used. (onChange is fired whenever the input value changes)
 * Three new methods were created:
 ```html
 changeNameDynamicallyCat()